DesiQuintans/siftr/README.md

 5. Its unique values (`unique(col)`), sampled at random for large datasets

 The more of these fields you can fill out, the more informative and powerful `sift` will be.

+`sift` pairs well with one of my other packages, [`tsv2label`](https://github.com/DesiQuintans/tsv2label), which can label, rename, and factorise a dataset using a plain text dictionary.

 # Functions in `sift`